 - Giorgio Armani is donating nearly $1.5 million to fight the Coronavirus

-- The Florentine is reporting the Uffizi has creatively thought of a way to visit the museum instantly.
+- The Florentine is reporting that Uffizi has creatively thought of a way to visit the museum instantly.
 How amazing!
 Check out this site and follow their social media accounts for daily inspiration.
 Uffizi

 Gary and I both are hopeful and pray for an end to this pandemic before it claims more lives.
-Lives especially of the elderly who have yet to teach and share with so much with us.
-We all must make some sacrifices and they will all be different depending on your location in the world.
+Lives especially of the elderly who have yet to teach and share so much with us.
+We all must make some sacrifices and they will all be different depending on our location in the world.
 Be smart and safe.